 Afghan Hounds do not tend to have guarding instincts.
-They may not even bark at the approach of a stranger.
-They may be timid or standoffish with guests.
+They may not even bark at the approach of a stranger, and they may be timid or standoffish with guests.

-Indoor Don't let their active nature and hunting history fool you—the finer things in life are some of the Afghan Hound's favorite.
-They're fond of cushy furniture and soft beds.
-They are relaxed while indoors, as long as they are provided the opportunity for daily exercise—walks on leash and the chance to gallop in fenced areas.
+Indoor Don’t let their active nature and hunting history fool you—the finer things in life are some of the Afghan Hound’s favorites.
+They’re fond of cushy furniture and soft beds, and relaxed indoors as long as they have the opportunity for daily exercise—walks on leash and the chance to gallop in fenced areas.
 They may adapt well to apartment living if they are provided enough exercise.

-Outdoor A fence is no challenge to the high-jumping Afghan Hound—at least six feet high is necessary to contain an Affie.
+Outdoor A fence is no challenge to the high-jumping Afghan Hound—a barrier of at least six feet is necessary to contain an Affie.
 Time spent outdoors should be on-leash, or supervised in a high-fenced area.
-Their coats keep them protected for treks out in inclement weather, but they're not meant to live outdoors full-time.
+Their coats keep them protected for treks outside in inclement weather, but they’re not meant to live outdoors full-time.
 Long walks and plenty of time to run help keep the Affie in good physical and mental condition.

 Exercise At least two walks and the opportunity to run in a fenced area will help the Afghan burn enough energy to be a calm companion indoors.
 They're not couch potatoes by any means, but are happy to relax with family after they've had enough exercise.

 Endurance Afghan Hounds don't lack stamina—their history as a hunting breed means they have the endurance for long walks, energetic jogs, and dog sports.